renpy/renpy/sphinx/source/screens.rst

 ----

 This displays its children one above the other, in an invisible vertical box.
-It takes no parameters, and the following properties:
+It takes no parameters, and the following groups of

-`box_reverse`
-    If false, the default, children are added top-to-bottom.
-If true, children are added bottom-to-top.

-`order_reverse`
-    Reverses the order in which children are drawn to the screen.
-    By default, the last child added is above all other children.
-    When order_reverse is true, the last child added is below all other children.

-It also takes:
+properties:

 * :ref:`Common Properties <common-properties>`
 * :ref:`position-style-properties`